mjzapata/AWSBatchGenomicsStack/README.md

 3.)
 Run the following command from a command prompt to login to your AWS account from the console

-**Note, this currently creates a custom sized AMI which will use storage space and create charges to your AWS account.
-Delete this AMI and all associated volume snapshots when you are done.**  This is for developent purposes, in the future a publicly available AMI will be provided.
 ```
 aws configure
 AWS Access Key ID []:myaccesskeyID